Gambling in Japan: Casino Administration Committee

 The Japanese government established the Casino Administration Committee on January 7, 2020.
 Intended to supervise and manage Japan's IR operators, it operates as an external department to the cabinet.
 The chairman is Michio Katamura.
 It will grant casino licenses and also be able to revoke them, and investigate operators and related officers.

 Media depictions

-Gambling is the central theme of many Japanese fictional works, including manga, anime, film, and literature.
-Examples of notable franchises centered on gambling in Japanese culture include Kakegurui (Compulsive Gambler), Gambling Apocalypse: Kaiji, Usogui, Akagi, Legendary Gambler Tetsuya, Liar Game, Mahjong Hishō-den: Naki no Ryū, One Outs, Rio: Rainbow Gate!, and Tobaku Haōden Zero.
+Gambling is a central theme in many Japanese works of fiction, including manga, anime, film, and literature.
+Examples of notable franchises centered on gambling in Japanese culture include Kakegurui, Kaiji, Usogui, Akagi, The Legend of the Gambler: Tetsuya, Liar Game, Mahjong Hishō-den: Naki no Ryū, One Outs, Rio: Rainbow Gate!, and Gambling Emperor Legend Zero.